 3.1 In order that the Council complies with the Chartered Institute of Public Finance and Accountancy's (CIPFA) Code of Practice on Treasury Management the Council has no option other than to consider and approve the contents of the report.
 Therefore, no options/alternatives have been presented.

 4 Preferred Option

-4.1 The preferred option is that the contents of the report are agreed and recommended to Council for approval.
+4.1 The preferred option is that the contents of the report are approved.

 5 Consultation